 Through my job, I have the good fortune to gain insight into matters that the morning news reports on and the bad fortune to read in the evening what the supposed experts think about it.

 I’m not blaming anyone here.
 The reason is simply that I am very close to the events, and the others can only observe them indirectly and from a distance.
 Anyone with solid niche knowledge knows this feeling when they hear a layperson talking about this niche topic.
 It always feels a bit off.

 And my problem here is that bored people quickly become experts in all sorts of things.
 But not only that.
-From their self-proclaimed expert status, they divert expertise to take a stand on other issues.
+They divert expertise from their self-proclaimed expert status to take a stand on other issues.
 In doing so, an amateur fisherman who occasionally digs for worms becomes a geologist and then a climate expert.
 That is the consequence of trying the impossibility mentioned above of wanting to educate oneself while being one’s teacher.

 I would gain time

 However, I would gain time by quitting my job, which would be the biggest win in my view.
 Because in the end, time is what I trade in for everything I get from the job and the corporate world.
 That includes money, status, knowledge, experience, etc.

 Here, the FIRE community has a valid point.
 The corporate world steals time.
 Your time.
 My time.
 And those who see this as a negative thing are somewhat right about the “corporate world is bad” narrative.
 But this argument doesn’t mean that this is an inherent problem of the corporate world.
 Moreover, the finite nature of time and our usage of this valuable resource is the issue.

 The point is to use this resource as much as possible to our advantage.
 So we need to leverage it as best we can to achieve as many of our goals as possible.